vpc-ccg/lordfast/README.md

     -S, --search STR
         Path to the reference genome file in FASTA format. [required]

+    -s, --seq STR
+        Path to the file containing read sequences in FASTA/FASTQ format. [required]

+    -o, --out STR
+        Write output to STR file rather than standard output. [stdout]

+    -t, --threads INT
+        Use INT number of CPU cores.
+Pass 0 to use all the available cores.
+[1]

+#### Advanced options
     -k, --minAnchorLen INT
         Minimum required length of anchors to be considered.
 [14]

-    -o, --out STR
-        Write output to STR file rather than standard output. [stdout]
+    -n, --numMap INT
+        Perform alignment for at most INT candidates.
+[10]

+    -l, --minReadLen INT
+        Do not try to map any read shorter than INT bp and report them as unmapped.
+[1000]

+    -c, --anchorCount INT
+        Consider INT anchoring positions on the long read.
+[1000]

     -m, --maxRefHit INT
-        Ignore anchoring positions with more than INT reference matches.
+        Ignore anchoring positions with more than INT reference hits.
 [1000]

-    -t, --threads INT
+    -a, --chainAlg INT
-        The number of cores for mapping the sequences.
-        Pass 0 to use all the available cores in the system.
-[1]
+        Chaining algorithm to use.
+Options are "dp-n2" and "clasp". [dp-n2]

+    --noSamHeader
+        Do not print sam header in the output.

 #### Other options
     -h, --help